Gender Affirming Care

 Primary care provision and transition related services for trans and non-binary students include:

-• Documentation and letters (for gender marker changes on legal identification, and primary and secondary letters of support for gender affirming surgeries)
+• Supporting documentation and letters as needed, including gender marker changes on legal identification, and primary and secondary letters of support for gender affirming surgeries

-• Treatment and monitoring of temporary, acute and chronic illness
+• Treatment and monitoring of temporary and chronic illness

-• Appropriate preventative health care and cancer screening (PAPs, prostate, chest/breast exams, and more)
+• Preventative care including vaccinations, birth control and screening for diseases (including PAPs, prostate, chest/breast exams, and more)

 Services

-If you are interested in gender affirming care, and/or for further information or self-referral, we suggest first booking an Intake Appointment with a member of the team.
+If you are interested in gender affirming care, and/or for further information or self-referral, we suggest first booking an intake appointment by calling the Health Services, Student Medical Clinic at 519-888-4096.
 This will allow us to get to know you, review your medical history, and collaborate together to establish a pathway toward optimal health.
 Students can call in and ask for an intake appointment for “gender affirming care” or “to talk about hormones”.

 Additional Information